Waterstones: HMV Group: 1998–2011

 Waterstones piloted a brand refresh exercise in selected shops, beginning with Manchester's Arndale Centre in 2007.
 On 19 November 2007, the chain closed its first branch on Old Brompton Road.
-Following a consultation, the company's supply chain was overhauled in 2008 with the implementation of a 150000 ft2 warehouse and distribution centre in Burton-upon-Trent.
-Existing direct-to-store deliveries from suppliers were replaced by a centralised warehouse capable of receiving merchandise and sorting an estimated 70 million books per year and 200 staff were made redundant by the process.
-In September 2008, Waterstones began selling the Sony Reader in an agreement which saw the booksellers' branches and Sony Centre shops stock the reader exclusively for two weeks after its release.
-Waterstones.com began to supply eBooks in the .epub format.
+Following a consultation, the company's supply chain was overhauled in 2008, with the implementation of a 150000 ft2 warehouse and distribution centre in Burton-upon-Trent.
+Existing direct-to-store deliveries from suppliers were replaced by a centralised warehouse capable of receiving merchandise and sorting an estimated 70 million books per year, and 200 staff were made redundant by the process.
+In September 2008, Waterstones began selling the Sony Reader in an agreement that saw the booksellers' branches and Sony Centre shops stock the reader exclusively for two weeks after its release.
+Waterstones.com began to supply e-books in the .epub format.
 In November 2009, Waterstones moved into second-hand bookselling in a partnership with Alibris setting up an online reselling tool called Waterstones Marketplace, part of Waterstones.com.

 In January 2010, HMV Group announced that Waterstones like-for-like sales over the Christmas period were down 8.5 per cent on the previous year.
-This culminated in the resignation of managing director Gerry Johnson with immediate effect.
+This culminated in the resignation of managing director Gerry Johnson, with immediate effect.
 He was replaced by development director Dominic Myers, who was managing director of the British academic bookselling chain Blackwells until 2005.
 Myers joined HMV in 2006 to oversee the integration of Ottakar's into the chain.
 In response to the decline in sales, he implemented a three-year plan in which branches were tailored to their local market alongside a 'rejuvenation' of the company brand and an increase in range.
 As part of these changes, Waterstones implemented new branding in May 2010, developed by agency VentureThree.
 The company also moved to support the Rainbow Trust, which provides support to children with life-threatening and terminal illnesses and their families, in the same year.